-Across Long Island Sound water quality is monitored by interstate, state and local agencies, academic institutions, and volunteers and community organizations.
-Typically, community organizations focus on rivers, bays, harbors, and inlets, while the open Sound is generally monitored by governmental agencies and academic institutions.
+Across Long Island Sound water quality is monitored by state, interstate, and local agencies, academic institutions, environmental Nongovernment Organizations, and local volunteers and community groups.
+Typically, community organizations focus on rivers, bays, harbors, and inlets, while the open Sound is generally monitored by governmental agencies and universities.

 Monitoring consists of measuring and analyzing physical, chemical, and biological components of the Sound’s water and sediments, and its marine and plant life.
 Physical measurements such as temperature and salinity of water can be used to track water mass movements, which, along with levels of dissolved oxygen can indicate how suitable a particular area is for marine life.
 Chemical analyses of sediment and animal tissue can reveal what chemicals are present, including toxic chemicals, while data from testing of animal tissue (particularly of non-migratory organisms, such as mussels) also can be used to assess the extent to which organisms absorb contaminants.